 When it comes to restoration specialists and garage work, it's critical you get written estimates as this acts as a legally binding contract that provides clarity, financial protection, and a detailed roadmap for what are often complex projects.

-Unlike modern cars, classic vehicles have high restoration costs, unique parts, and frequent, unexpected issues (like hidden rust or engine damage) that make written documentation essential to prevent spiraling costs and going over that all-important budget.
+Unlike modern cars, classic vehicles have high restoration costs, unique parts, and frequent, unexpected issues (like hidden rust or engine damage) that make written documentation essential to prevent spiralling costs and going over that all-important budget.

 Tips for avoiding common pitfalls